• Skip to primary navigation

 Brianna H.

-a whole lemon cake with a slice cut out
+A whole lemon cake with a slice cut out.

 Ingredient Notes:

-gluten free lemon layer cake ingredients
+Photos of the gluten free lemon layer cake ingredients.

-• Gluten free flour blend - I have tested this recipe with Bob's Red Mill 1 to 1 GF Blend and King Arthur Measure for Measure GF Blend.
-If your gluten free flour blend doesn't contain Xanthan Gum, please add one teaspoon.
+• Gluten Free Flour Blend – I have tested this recipe with Bob’s Red Mill 1 to 1 GF Blend and King Arthur Measure for Measure GF Blend.
+If your gluten free flour blend doesn’t contain Xanthan Gum, please add one teaspoon.

-• Baking soda - Be sure to use this instead of baking powder.
+• Baking Soda – Be sure to use this instead of baking powder.
 Baking soda is best with acidic ingredients like lemon juice.

-• Pure vanilla extract - you can use extract or vanilla bean paste but do not use imitation vanilla.
+• Pure Vanilla Extract – you can use extract or vanilla bean paste but do not use imitation vanilla.

 • Eggs - Use large eggs.

-• Lemon juice - fresh lemon or bottled will work great.
+• Lemon Juice – fresh lemon or bottled will work great.

+For more tips, check out my Gluten Free Cake Troubleshooting Guide.
 If you are new to cake baking, here is a good write-up of my favorite Kitchen Tools For Baking Cakes.

 Recipe Step-By-Step Directions:

-lemon cake steps one and two
+Photos of lemon cake steps one and two.

 Step 1: Add the dry gluten free cake ingredients to a large mixing bowl.
 Use a whisk to blend them thoroughly.

-To measure your gluten free flour, I recommend using either the spoon method or leveling method.
+I recommend using either the spoon or the leveling method to measure your gluten-free flour.

 Spoon Method: You can also use a spoon to fill the measuring cup.
 Use a knife to level along the top to remove the extra flour.